Volkswagen Counter Culture

-Copywriter Carl Loeb and I created the VW counterculture campaign that ran in non-mainstream, music, art, and design magazines.
+Copywriter Carl Loeb and I created the Volkswagen Counter Culture Campaign that ran in non-mainstream, music, art, and design magazines.
+This campaign received a merit for consumer magazine at The One Show.

 One's getting away!